kev009/salt-innd/README.md

 ## Getting started
-For a private node, decide if you want to create local groups only, or if you want to set up suck to.
+For a private node, decide if you want to create local groups only, or if you want to set up suck to pull from a public server.
 If local groups only, delete actsync stuff.

 For a public Usenet service, you will need to arrange peering and edit the newsfeeds, innfeed.conf, and incoming.conf.